Ribbonlength of families of folded ribbon knots: Local geometry of folded ribbons

 In each of the regions $A_1, \dots, A_n$, and the unbounded component of $\R^2\setminus K$, there are a finite number of double-point regions of ribbon (rhombi and triangles) and a finite number of single point regions of ribbon (trapezoids).
 In each region, we can compute the distance between \begin{compactitem} \item two rhombi, \item pairs of disjoint triangles, \item rhombi and triangles, \item triangles and those trapezoids which are disjoint from them. \end{compactitem}

 We can then take the minimum of all of these distances over all the regions, which we will denote by $d$.
+(Note that if $w=0$, then finding $d$ is equivalent to finding the minimum of the distances between (a) each pair of vertices and (b) each vertex and each edge.)
 As we think about $d$, we recall that the vertices of the knot diagram are fixed, but the vertices of the triangles and rhombi (and hence the trapezoids) all depend smoothly on the width and fixed fold-angles.
-(See formulas for the length of a fold in Construction~\ref{const:folded-ribbon} and the side-length and diagonal-length of rhombi in Proposition~\ref{prop:basic-geom} (4) and (5).)
-We deduce that for some $\epsilon>0$, we can continuously increase the width to $w_0+\epsilon$, such that for each of these widths, the minimum distance $d$ will remain positive.
-This means that the folded ribbon knot will have only single and double-points.
-Thus, there is an $\epsilon>0$ such that $(w_0-\epsilon, w_0+\epsilon)\subset \mathcal{W}$. \end{proof}
+(See formulas for the length of a fold line in Construction~\ref{const:folded-ribbon} and the side-length and diagonal-length of rhombi in Proposition~\ref{prop:basic-geom} (4) and (5).)
+We deduce that for some $\varepsilon>0$, we can continuously increase the width to $w_0+\varepsilon$, such that for each of these widths, the minimum distance $d$ will remain positive.
+This means that the folded ribbon knot will have only single and double-points, and $[w_0,w_0+\varepsilon)\in \mathcal{W}$.
+Since $0\in\mathcal{W}$, this implies there are nonzero elements of $\mathcal{W}$.